-During the 2021-2022 academic year, I will be a Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance (NCGG) at Princeton University.
-My research lies at the intersection of comparative politics and international relations, with a particular focus on the ways in which international organizations and other aspects of globalization both condition and also create challenges for domestic democratic institutions.
+I am currently a Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance (NCGG) at Princeton University.
+My research focuses on the ways in which international organizations and other aspects of globalization both condition and also create challenges for domestic democratic institutions.

 I have previous policy experience with the United States Agency for International Development, where I worked as a Virtual Student Federal Service E-Intern for the Democracy, Human Rights, and Governance Center, and my work has been published in Comparative Political Studies, Governance, the Oxford Research Encyclopedia of Politics, and the Routledge Handbook of Illiberalism.

-I completed my Ph.D. in Political Science at Ohio State University in 2019.
-Before coming to Ohio State, I earned my B.A. in International Studies from Rhodes College in 2012.
+I completed my Ph.D. in Political Science at Ohio State University.
+Before coming to Ohio State, I earned my B.A. in International Studies from Rhodes College.
 I am originally from Memphis, Tennessee.